bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

         cd bokehjs
         node make test:spawn:headless

-    [TBD: displays errors but works anyways in Linux, does not work with Windows] Next, return to the top level directory and run the tests:
+    [TBD: displays errors, but works anyways in Linux, does not work with Windows]

+    Next, return to the top level directory and run the tests:

     .. code-block:: sh